-Please Note: Credit card payments must be made via E-Pay.
+- Credit card payments must be made via E-Pay.
 Credit card payments via mail, phone or in person cannot be processed.

 Fall and Spring Semesters

 Students who enroll through the early registration process for the fall semester receive an E-Bill (electronic billing statement) mid-July for tuition & fees.
 Room and board charges will be included for those who have submitted housing contracts to Residence Life prior to the July E-Bill.
 Payment for the July E-Bill is due in full by the 1st of August unless the student is enrolled in the Monthly Payment Plan.
 For the spring semester, early enrolled students receive an E-Bill mid-December which is due in full by the 2nd of January unless the student is enrolled in the spring semester Monthly Payment Plan.
 Failure to pay the student account balance in full by the due date may result in the cancellation of classes.

 Students who enroll during regular and/or late registration will be required to pay all charges in full by the due date indicated on their E-Bill.
 Students who are not enrolled in the Monthly Payment Plan and have not paid the account balance due in full by the first day of each semester will be assessed a monthly finance charge of 1.5% (18% APR).

 The University offers a Monthly Payment Plan for eligible students.
 To participate in the plan, students are required to enroll in the plan by logging on to their my.butler.edu account during designated enrollment dates only.
 (Information regarding specific dates for enrollment are made available in the Monthly Payment Plan section.)
 The Monthly Payment Plan allows students to divide semester tuition, fees, room and board, and miscellaneous charges into manageable monthly payments.
 The Monthly Payment Plan fee is $25.00 per semester for the 4-month plan.
-Please keep in mind that scheduled payment plan payments must be received in full by the due date indicated on the E-Bill to avoid late payment penalties and to maintain eligibility to particiate in the plan.
+Please keep in mind that scheduled payment plan payments must be received in full by the due date indicated on the E-Bill to avoid late payment penalties and to maintain eligibility to participate in the plan.